 Long term, there are a wide range of qualifications you’ll require in order to progress through the ranks, but to begin with you only need two – and the good news is they aren’t particularly difficult to attain.

 These are the Basic STCW 95, a five day course covering the safety requirements of working on a ship, and the ENG1, a medical certificate enabling you to work on all UK-flagged, and most non-UK flagged, vessels.

 Sorting each of these qualifications before your job search is a must.
 As the competition can be tough, you may want to consider further training to help you stand out – although it certainly isn’t required.
 Even so, courses related to the management and handling of tenders, basic yacht engineering, or deck officer training could really make the difference, along with underlining your commitment to carving out a career in the industry.

 Forming the perfect CV is a skill in itself.

 After all, it’s the first chance you have to impress your prospective employer, whether that is via the proxy of a yacht recruitment agent or the Captain directly.

 We’ve discussed what employers are looking for in a CV previously, so you can check our advice for crafting the perfect yachting CV here.

 The main takeaways are:

-- 3. Have a great photo – use a high quality, professional photo
+- Have a great photo – use a high quality photo that makes you look great.

 If you know the name of the vessel you can do plenty of research on the internet to try and get a grasp of the yacht you are being considered for.
 Some crew are very passionate about their boat so make sure you do your homework, take an interest, and ask the right questions.